- 1 package (18-1/4 ounces) chocolate cake mix

 - 48 pastel blue and/or green milk chocolate M&M's

-- Prepare batter and bake according to package directions for cupcakes; cool completely.
+- Prepare and bake cake batter according to package directions for cupcakes; cool completely.

 - Set aside 1/4 cup frosting.
 Frost cupcakes with remaining frosting.
-With a serrated knife, cut off and discard a fourth of each vanilla wafer.
+With a serrated knife, cut off and discard a fourth from each vanilla wafer.
 Place a wafer on each cupcake, with the rounded edge of wafer near edge of cupcake, for face.
 Add dots of black gel for nostrils.
-With red gel, pipe on mouths.
+With red gel, pipe a mouth on each.

 "Very easy to construct and turned out super cute."

 "when i first made these everyone loved the,m soo much. ive had to make these many many times again for family and friends. and they always impress them. however they do take time and patience"